robinbb/blog/src/hugo/content/blog/essential-leadership-techniques-in-wfh.md

 7. Reach outside the company.

-#### Recognize What Was Communicated With Body Language
+#### Recognize What Was Previously Communicated With Body Language

 It is very easy to be oblivious to what is being communicated with body language.
+The new communication media used after the transition to WFH - chat, forum posts, email, audio calls - do not give body language signals.
 Now that body language is now longer a communication signal that you are getting, the quality of your communication risks dropping.
-Consider the following, for example:
+Consider the following, for
+example:

 - Nodding in approval, or lack thereof, when seeking buy-in.
 - Smiling when presented with a proposed course of action.
 - Physical energy when discussing a topic, a metric for enthusiasm.

-These are all communication signal which you will now not get in a WFH environment.
-You must be conscious of this and compensate by being more explicit about thoughts and feelings when communicating, online.
+These are all communication signals which you will now not get in a WFH environment.
+You must be conscious of this and compensate by being more explicit about thoughts and feelings when communicating.

 #### Document The Vision

+Leaders maintain the vision.
 Is your company vision documented?
 Where is it?
 Is your project's vision documented?
-Where can team members read it?
+Where can team members read that?

-While there may be a vision, while working from home it is easier to lose track of it.
+While there may be a vision, when working from home it is easier to lose track of it.
 Make it front-and-center for your team members.